ymote/react-tutorial/README.md

-We'll be building a simple but realistic comments box that you can drop into a blog, a basic version of the realtime comments offered by Disqus, LiveFyre or Facebook comments.
+In the following three chapters, we'll be building a simple but realistic comments box that you can drop into a blog, a basic version of the realtime comments offered by Disqus, LiveFyre or Facebook comments.

 We'll provide:

-1. A view of all of the comments
+1. A view of all of the comments of a post
 2. A form to submit a comment
-3. Hooks for you to provide a custom backend
+3. Save comments to backend

 ### Your first component

 React is all about modular, composable components.
 For our comment box example, we'll have the following component structure:

 ```
-- CommentBox
+- CommentBox     //CommentBox is the outer component, which is simply a <div>.
-  - CommentList
+  - CommentList  //CommentList host a list of comment components.
+It is a <ul>.
-    - Comment
+    - Comment    //Comment Component is a <div> contains a comment.
-  - CommentForm
+  - CommentForm  //CommentForm is a <form> to create new comment.
 ```

 Let's build the `CommentBox` component, which is just a simple `<div>`.